isiZulu.net Zulu-English dictionary

 Compound Expressions (verbatim)

-The result set contains one paragraph for each dictionary entry (keyword) that matches your query.
-If the same keyword appears as different parts of speech, every part of speech will be listed separately.
+The result set contains one paragraph per dictionary entry matching your query.
+If an entry can take different parts of speech, each part of speech is listed separately.

 Each paragraph begins with the keyword followed by its part of speech.
-Zulu entries additionally show the noun classes, the stem in parantheses and the (optional) phonetic transcriptions.
+Zulu entries then show the noun classes, the stem in parantheses, and the optional phonetic spelling.

 Stems are denoted by a leading dash (-).
-Nouns appear as "singular/plural" if both forms exist, otherwise only one form will be shown.
+Nouns appear as "singular/plural" if both forms exist, otherwise only one form is given.
 The English plural is only shown if it is irregular.
 For Zulu verbs the verb stem is given.

 English adjectives may translate to Zulu adjectives (very few), relatives or verbs each of which have their own sets of concords.
 Adjectives are marked "[adj.]" after the translation, relatives are marked "[rel.]" and verbs are marked "[v.]".